-Board of Variance Applications
+Board of Variance

-- Result in inappropriate development of the site;
+- result in inappropriate development of the site;

-- Adversely affect the natural environment;
+- adversely affect the natural environment;

-- Substantially affect the use and enjoyment of adjacent land;
+- substantially affect the use and enjoyment of adjacent land;

-- Vary permitted uses and densities under the applicable bylaw; or
+- vary permitted uses and densities under the applicable bylaw; or

-- Defeat the intent of the bylaw.
+- defeat the intent of the bylaw.